Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Framework and Experimental Setup

 We construct a diverse set of methods to explore how entity signals can be incorporated into document ranking.
 We consider several classes of approaches: (i) direct integration methods that combine entity scores with BM25 or use entity overlap, (ii) query expansion methods that use entity descriptions to augment the query, (iii) representation-based methods that rank using entity embeddings (e.g., Wikipedia2Vec), and (iv) probabilistic and graph-based methods that propagate entity signals through co-occurrence or similarity structures.

 For each method, we perform a systematic sweep over key parameters such as the number of query entities ($k$), interpolation weights, and propagation settings, yielding \textbf{437 distinct runs} evaluated under a unified pipeline.
+These are \emph{document-ranking} configurations and are counted separately from the entity-selection methods of Section~\ref{subsubsec:entity_rankers}; the two sets are disjoint, and figures reported for one do not include the other.
 This sweep allows us to test whether the limitations identified earlier persist across diverse ways of using entity signals.
 As we show later, the same patterns emerge consistently, indicating that the limitations are structural rather than model-specific.
 Full details of all methods and configurations are provided in the online appendix.